XSCE/xsce/docs/CONFIG.rst

 How to use and test Ajenti Wondershaper:
 ========================================

-* Either use an online speedtest or install this directly on the XSCE:
+* Either use an online speedtest from a client's browser or install this directly on the XSCE:

     | ``pip install speedtest-cli``